Free legal aid in Iowa.

-If you are faced with a civil legal issue and need free legal aid or assistance in Iowa, a number of attorneys and firms offer pro-bono services.
-Federal government funding from Legal Services Corporation pays for the programs, and qualified individuals can receive free advice on a number of issues.
+Low income families that are faced with civil legal issue can get free advice from a lawyer.
+Find free legal aid in Iowa as available from a number of pro-bono or volunteer attorneys, paralegals and non-profit firms.
+Federal government funding from Legal Services Corporation pays for the programs in Iowa that offer legal advice as well as consultations.
+Low income individuals, seniors and many disabled people can receive free free legal assistance on a number of issues.

 Civil law issues in Iowa

 Consumer Law will ensure fair and just business practices for low-income individuals.
 Receive free advice, education, and other support with a large number of consumer matters.
 The goal is to help lower income clients retain their income and assets to meet basic necessities of life.
 Programs can help with illegal debt collection practices, Wage Garnishment, Debtor Harassment, Vehicle Repossession, Utility Disconnection, Credit Discrimination, and Illegal/Predatory Loans.

 Guardianship is offered for Iowa families.
 Free legal assistance includes the following.
 First the lawyer will describe and explain the pros and cons of a guardianship relationship and they will determine through intake if it is even an option for the client.
 The lawyer will explain rights, obligations and duties of a guardianship over minor children, and they will review the case with you, as well as represent you in an Iowa court if need be.